KateWasHere001/dockerd/README.md

 ## Available command

-- `docker`: This command is executes docker operation.
+- `docker`: This executes docker operation.
-- `dockerd.service`: This command for managing dockerd service, you can start,stop,restart daemon and view live logs the dockerd operation.
+- `dockerd.service`: Used for managing dockerd service, you can start,stop,restart daemon and view live logs the dockerd operation.

 ```sh
 export PATH=/data/adb/docker/bin:$PATH